 We touched on this above, but it is a very important part of any marketing plan.
 Without content, you won’t have a way to attract new customers organically.

 Your competition is likely doing this same thing as we speak.
 In any circumstance, it helps to know what the competition is doing, how they’re doing it, and how it’s working out for them.

-Hidden costs can sneak up on you in the midst of your marketing endeavours.
-Defining the budget up front will help you identify what’s essential and what isn’t as necessary.
+Hidden costs can sneak up on you in the midst of your marketing endeavors.
+Defining the budget upfront will help you identify what’s essential and what isn’t as necessary.